yuegao04/docs/docs/quickstart.md

 > Note:
 >
-> The current version of Walrus is in alpha stage.
+> Walrus is alpha-quality software.
+It is under rapid development.
 Subsequent versions may introduce API changes that are not compatible.

 ## Deployment

 > Prerequisites:
-> - A Linux server with no less than 4 CPUs, 8Gi memory.
+> - A Linux server with no less than 4 CPU cores, 8GiB memory.
 > - At least 50GB of free disk space.
-> - Docker installed, detailed guide refer to [the Docker official documentation](https://docs.docker.com/).
+> - Docker installed, if not please refer to [the Docker official documentation](https://docs.docker.com/).
 > - Server ports 80 and 443 are open.

-Execute the following command to start Walrus service:
+Execute the following command to start the Walrus service:

 ```shell
 sudo docker run -d --privileged --restart=always -p 80:80 -p 443:443 --name walrus sealio/walrus
 ```

-For more installation requirements, please refer to [installation](/deploy/standalone).
+For more detailed installation requirements, please refer to [installation](/deploy/standalone).

 ## Access UI